bhaveshharmalkar/bhaveshharmalkar.github.io/_posts/2025-11-04-datawarehouse.md

      alt="Data Architecture"
      style="width: 100%; height: auto; border-radius: 12px; box-shadow: 0 4px 12px rgba(0,0,0,0.15);">

 - **Bronze Layer**: Stores raw data as-is from the source systems.
 Data is ingested from CSV Files into SQL Server Database.
+In this layer I create schema for the data and then load csv files into it as raw data.
 - **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+I create a stored procedure for easy to use of sql query.
+First we truncate the data then add our data into the table for freshness.
 - **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.
+In this particular layer I create a fact and dimentions tables.

+Access the require scripts from [here](https://github.com/bhaveshharmalkar/sql-data-warehouse-project/tree/main/scripts).